Heatblur-Simulations/f-4e-manual/src/dcs/persistence.md

 The option [Spawn Type: Persistent](mission_editor.md#persistent) enables the system and [Persistent Aircraft Key](mission_editor.md#persistent-aircraft-key) is used determine which particular tracked aircraft is flown in this mission.

+> 💡 If the livery and/or tail number is changed in-game via the Rearm menu,
+> the aircraft will not automatically load the persistent state for the new choice.
+> Press **Reload Aircraft** (<kbd>LCTRL</kbd>+<kbd>R</kbd>) bind to load the state for the newly selected
+> livery/tail number.
+Reloading the aircraft will return cockpit switches and knobs
+> to their initialization state.
+> It is recommended to change livery/tail number and reload at the very beginning
+> of the flight.